0Akiro/MnemovaAI/README.md

 1. **Python**: MnemovaAI relies on Python, so make sure you have it installed on your system.
 If not, you can easily obtain it from the [official Python website](https://www.python.org/downloads/).

 2. **OpenAI API Key**: To access the GPT-3.5 Turbo model, you'll need an API key from OpenAI.
+If you don't have an API key, you can create one by following these steps:

+   a. **Sign Up for OpenAI**: If you haven't already, sign up for an account on the [OpenAI platform](https://platform.openai.com/).

+   b. **Create an API Key**: Once you're logged in, navigate to your dashboard and create a new API key.
+You may need to follow their documentation for specific instructions.

-Make sure to replace `'your_api_key'` in the code with your actual API key.
+   c. **Replace API Key**: After obtaining your API key, make sure to replace `'your_api_key'` in the code with your actual API key.

+Now you have all the prerequisites in place to get started with MnemovaAI.

 ## Installation
 To set up and run MnemovaAI, follow these straightforward installation steps: